The slicer is a really handy feature of Google Sheets. It enhances the power of Pivot Tables and Pivot Charts in Google Sheets.

-A slicer is called so, because it cuts through your data, similar to a filter, to give you customized data analytics.
+The slicer Google Sheets feature is called so, because it cuts through your data, similar to a filter, to give you customized data analytics.
 It is, however, better than a filter because it is much more visually appealing and user-friendly.
 Now let’s look at how to add slicer Google Sheets.

 How to Create a Slicer in Google Sheets (with Example)

 To better understand how slicers work, let us try to take some sample data and create a slicer for it from scratch.
 Let us assume we have the following dataset, and we want Google Sheets to add a slicer:

 This dataset has around 44 records of sales data for stores in three different regions – Central, East, and West.